 A sagging or warped gutter is hazardous; most of the time it is caused by a broken bracket.
 Have that section of your gutter system or the possibly broken bracket replaced before any accidents happen.

 4. There are signs of wear and tear underneath

 Just like any item, when its outer layer begins to chip away or rust, it is almost always a sign that it needs replacing.
 If rust, chips, holes or cracks are starting to become obvious, chances are there is a bigger problem lurking in the background.
-Make sure you inspect your gutters regularly and perhaps considering taking photos for reference.
+Make sure you inspect your gutters regularly and perhaps consider taking photos for reference.

 5. Mildew and mould

-Also keep an eye along top of the exterior walls of your home, near fascias and barge boards, as well at your interior walls as well.
+Also keep an eye on top of the exterior walls of your home, near fascias and barge boards, as well at your interior walls as well.
 If your guttering system is not working properly, you may notice signs of mould or rotting materials in these areas, and this might mean it’s time to replace the gutters.

 6. Leaking or damaged downpipes